|"The Wizard of Baghdad" (1960).|

-This is a, well, disappointing film, which doesn't quite let loose and become a complete satire (a la A Funny Thing Happened on the Way to the Forum).
+"The Wizard of Baghdad" (1960), directed by George Sherman, is a, well, disappointing film, perhaps because it is transitional.
+While fun, "Wizard of Baghdad" doesn't quite let loose and become a complete satire (à la "A Funny Thing Happened on the Way to the Forum" of half a dozen years later).
 The funny bits seem grafted onto a fairly dull Arabian tale, with half the actors playing it (mostly) straight and the rest (usually) hamming it up.
-If you are willing to sit through the tedious 1930s-style sword fights, 1940s romance and 1950s-style wrestling matches, you may spy a wildly anachronistic comedy banging on the door asking to be let out and play.
+If you are willing to sit through the tedious 1930s-style sword fights, 1940s romance and 1950s-style wrestling matches, you may uncover a wildly anachronistic comedy from the '80s like "Caddyshack" banging on the door asking to be let out and play.
 Unfortunately, it winds up stranded in the foyer, never quite making it out into the yard for a good romp.

 I don't know if Bill Murray is a fan of Dick Shawn, but you can see the sort of hangdog goofiness and wiseguy attitude that Murray epitomized twenty years later.
 The two comic geniuses even physically resemble each other (Shawn has better hair).
 Unfortunately, the script reins Shawn in at every turn, cramping his style while he squeezes in odd comic bits.
 His New York accent alone, juxtaposed against all the flowing robes, colorful turbans and wooden posturing, is good for a chuckle.
 Unfortunately, that's all that you will get from "The Wizard of Baghdad," a chuckle, because it pulls its punches at every turn.